marcelo-mason/SlackToolkit/README.md

 2. Invite the bot to that channel e.g. `/invite @[Bot Name]`

-3. Rename your blank NDA document in the format `[project]-<anything>.pdf` e.g. SpaceX-NDA.pdf or SpaceX.pdf
+3. Rename your blank NDA pdf in the format `NDA-[project].pdf` e.g. NDA-SpaceX.pdf

    > Note: the `[project]` part must match the `[project]` part of the channel name.
-Case insensitive.
+Case can be different.

-4. Post the blank NDA document to the `_access` channel created in the `NDA Upload` section, along with instructions to fill the document and upload the file in the same channel by drag-drop or using the paperclip icon.
+4. Post the blank NDA pdf asking members to fill it and upload it back to the same channel via drag-drop or paperclip button.

 5. The bot will detect the file upload, will verify that it has been modified from the original by checking file size, then it will upload it to the dropbox account (renamed to the format [/project/username.pdf]), delete it from slack, and then invite the user to the dd chan that matches the project name.

+### Customize

+The `NDA-` prefix for the pdf and the `dd-` prefix for the chan can be changed in the .env